BIO-INSPIRED TEXTILE RESEARCH

 Drawing on the research by Professor Julian Vincent, Dr Steven Naleway and their respective teams, the Bio-Inspired Textiles project focuses on how role of structure in biology could help us improve the efficiency, longevity, and recovery of the resources (substance and energy) we use to create textile products.

 We collaborated with over forty eight designer-makers who helped us develop the Bio-Inspired Textiles framework.
 The framework is centred around eight structures observed in biological materials from both the plant and animal kingdoms.
 The makers used a wide range of textile techniques from their own individual skill sets, to create experimental prototypes based on the eight structures, this work constitutes inspirational case studies for other designers to see how they can draw on their own techniques to engage in the Bio-Inspired Textiles approach.

 Veronika is the principal investigator of the BIT research project which builds on her PhD and recent research in the field of biomimetic design.

-Cathryn works part time as a post doctoral researcher supporting Dr Veronika Kapsali on the BIT research.
+Cathryn works part time as a post doctoral researcher supporting Prof. Veronika Kapsali on the BIT research.

 Bio-Inspired Textile Partners